dwyl/learn-tape/README.md

 That's it. <br />

-If you want to see the difference in output, simply run the test in _this_ repository to see the difference in output.
+If you want to see the difference in output, simply run the test in _this_ repository.
 When you run the command:
 ```
 npm run fast